Stellantis: History

 In early 2019, Fiat Chrysler Automobiles (FCA) pursued a merger with French automaker Renault, reaching a provisional agreement.
 However, the deal collapsed due to political concerns from the French government and resistance from Renault's alliance partner, Nissan.
 FCA subsequently turned to another French automaker, the PSA Group, and in December 2019, the two companies agreed to merge, forming the world's fourth-largest automaker by global vehicle sales, with projected annual cost savings of €3.7 billion, or about US$4.22 billion.

 The European Commission approved the merger on 21 December 2020 with minimal conditions.
 Shareholders of both companies approved the deal on 4 January 2021, and the merger was completed on 16 January 2021.
 The combined entity was renamed Stellantis N.V. on 17 January, with shares beginning to trade under the symbol "STLA" on the Milan Stock Exchange and Euronext Paris on 18 January and on the New York Stock Exchange on 19 January.
 For accounting purposes, PSA was designated the acquirer, and financial statements reflect PSA's historical performance.

-Following the merger, the largest shareholders of Stellantis were Exor, the investment company of the Agnelli family, the founders of Fiat, with a 14.2% stake; Peugeot Invest, the Peugeot family’s holding company, with 7%; and Bpifrance, the French state-owned investment bank, with 6%.
+Following the merger, the largest shareholders of Stellantis were EXOR NV, the investment company of the Agnelli family, the founders of Fiat, with a 14.2% stake; Peugeot Invest, the Peugeot family's holding company, with 7%; and Bpifrance, the French state-owned investment bank, with 6%.

 Carlos Tavares, the CEO of PSA Group, was appointed CEO of Stellantis with a five-year term.
 Immediately following the merger, Tavares announced plans to offer 29 electrified vehicle models by the end of 2021 and to invest over €30 billion in electrification and software by the end of the decade.

 In response to the global semiconductor shortage that forced the company to slow or stop production at its plants, Stellantis signed a partnership with Foxconn in 2021 to co-develop automotive chips, and in 2023, the two companies launched a joint venture called SiliconAuto, based in the Netherlands.

 In 2022, Stellantis halted Russian operations due to sanctions related to the invasion of Ukraine.
 In early 2024, Russian partners began producing Citroën-branded vehicles at the Kaluga plant, prompting Stellantis to state it had "lost control" of its assets in Russia.